yb-youness/art_monst/readme.md

 ## Description

-- A Java Web Application (2.5) For Post On Legendary Monsters
+- A Java Web Application (2.5) For Adding Articles On Legendary Monsters

 #### Fonctionnalites